dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Document SQL](images/10085-DocumentSQL.png)

 1. Now that we have the database created, we need to create the database objects inside it.
 To do that, we'll use Visual Studio Code, and the "vscode-mssql" extension.
-Open Visual Studio Code (if you don't have it installed you can download it for free from <a href="http://code.visualstudio.com">code.visualstudio.com</a>) .
+Open Visual Studio Code (if you don't have it installed you can download it for free from <a target="_blank" href="http://code.visualstudio.com">code.visualstudio.com</a>) .
 When Visual Studio Code is open, from the menu bar select "**File**" | "**Open Folder...**" menu item, and select the "**HOLs**" folder wherevery you extract the lab files to.

     ![HOLs Folder Open in VS Code](images/10090-HOLsFolderInCode.png)